Traveling to Munich for the first time… Well, here is everything we had to learn prior to our arrival and mostly during our visit.

-Planning our trip to Munich, I read somewhere that one day would suffice first-time visitors.
-The article went on saying that one day was enough time to see all major sites and enjoy Munich to the fullest.
+While planning our trip to Munich, I read somewhere that one day would suffice first-time visitors.
+The article went on saying that this was enough time to see all major sites and enjoy Munich to the fullest.

 Munich, the capital of Bavaria, Germany, is one of the most beautiful and popular cities in the region.
-Known for frequent layovers during long intercontinental flights, the city is ideal for both short excursions and extended vacations.
+Known also as a place where you may often have a long layover during an intercontinental flight with Lufthansa or Austrian, the city is ideal for both short excursions and extended vacations.

 Arriving in Munich

-And I don’t even need to mention how much cheaper the buses and trains are compared to the airplanes.
-For our less than five-hour bus ride from Prague to Munich we paid about 38 Euros for two adult tickets.
+On top of that, bus and train tickets are normally cheaper compared to airfares.
+For our nearly five-hour bus ride from Prague to Munich we paid approximately 38 Euros for two adult tickets.

 For example, one-way ticket from Moosach to Marienplatz in Munich Old Town (one zone) costs 2.90 Euros.
 A day pass ticket for Inner district (white zone) comes with a price of 6.70 Euros.
 The transportation cost varies depending on the zone.
 A day pass for the entire network costs 13 Euros.

-TIP: For budget travelers that are not particularly picky about amenities, there were more than enough options for us as budget travelers.
-However, I had to make sure that we had a standard room with a private bathroom and restroom.
+TIP: For budget travelers that are not particularly picky about amenities, there are plenty of options to choose from.
+Make sure, though, that you book a standard room with a private bathroom and restroom.
 Many first-time visitors to Munich don’t realize that a lot of budget hotels offer rooms with shared bathrooms and restrooms.
-These accommodations are usually cheaper, but less convenient in my opinion.
+These places are usually cheaper, but less convenient in my opinion.